influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/directly.md

 ---
-title: Configure your InfluxDB AppInstance directly
+title: Use the InfluxDB AppInstance resource configuration
 list_title: Configure your InfluxDB AppInstance resource directly
 description: >
-  Configure your InfluxDB clustered by adding configuration options directly to the provided `AppInstance` resource.
+  Configure your InfluxDB cluster by editing configuration options in the provided `AppInstance` resource.
 menu:
 menu:
   influxdb_clustered:
-    name: Configure directly
+    name: Configure AppInstance
     parent: Configure your cluster
 weight: 220
 ---

-InfluxDB Clustered deployments are managed using Kubernetes and configured using a YAML configuration file.
-The
+Manage your InfluxDB Clustered deployments using Kubernetes and apply configuration settings using a YAML configuration file.

 - **`influxdb-docker-config.json`**: an authenticated Docker configuration file.
   The InfluxDB Clustered software is in a secure container registry.